Nevenall/ghosting-the-edge/02 The Usual Suspects.md

 ::: sidebar right
 ### What Skill Do I Use In the Net?

-There isn't a skill specifically for using the Net because it's is just new place to use your old skills, at least the non-physical ones.
+There isn't a skill specifically for using the Net because it's is just new place to use your old skills, at least the xnon-physical ones.
 If you searching the Net for someone you'll roll Investigate.
 If you are making nice in a forum, roll Friend.

 Demolitions – tech
 Control a drone – pilot